Remote – Remote Control

 Event Type

 Defines the remote source.
-Choose from eDMX [Ethernet DMX including Art-Net and Streaming ACN], or HTTP.
+Choose HTTP.

 Command

-Is only available for Event Type HTTP.
+Is available for Event Type HTTP.
 Allows you to individually define the remote command you would like to use.
 Simply choose a name.

 Action